Short Answer

 Outcome Market Model Why

-Before July 7% 0% No public announcements or indications suggest Jamie Dimon will leave before July.
+Before July 5.0% 6.5% No immediate plans or catalysts suggest Jamie Dimon's departure before July.

 Current Context